boosterfuels/purr/README.md

 **Example: start Purr without setup file (tailing mode)**

 `purr -cf collections.yml -pg postgres://127.0.0.1:5432/postgres -mdb mongodb://localhost:27017 -n db_name -t`
+If `-t` is set, Purr starts tailing the `oplog` after transferring all the collections described in the collection map.
+The oplog is a capped collection that records all write operations that happened in your Mongo instance.
+Tailing is started from the timestamp Purr saved in the beginning (before it created `purr_info`).
+Tailing has to happen after all the tables were created since there may be write operations on a collection that was not yet transferred and therefore it's corresponding relation does not yet exist.Start Mongo as a replicaset.

+## Restarting Purr with different collection map

+Sooner or later you will need to change your collection map.
+Restarting Purr will do the following if you did not delete your tables previously:
+Adding a new attribute will make Purr update your entire collection.
+Removing a attribute drops the entire column.
+Changing a column name will drop the old column and create the new one.
+Changing a column type will result with an attempt to ALTER the column.
+If the attempt was unsuccessful, Purr will try to convert your data to JSONB.

 ## Tailing

-If `-t` was set, Purr starts tailing the `oplog` after transferring all the collections described in the collection map.
-The oplog is a capped collection that records all write operation that happened in your Mongo instance.
-Tailing is started from the timestamp Purr saved in the beginning (before it created `purr_info`).
-Tailing has to happen after all the tables were created since there may be write operations on a collection that was not yet transferred and therefore it's corresponding relation does not yet exist.
+You can start tailing from a specific timestamp by passing `-ts` when starting Purr which skips collection transfer.
+If no value is added, Purr will do the following:
+- `purr_info` will be created if it does not exist
+    - the current timestamp will be inserted
+- if `purr_info` exists, it will read the latest timestamp and check if the oplog has any new entries
+  - if the timestamp is "too old", Purr transfers all collections

+If timestamp is added, Purr will do the following:
+- `purr_info` will be created if it does not exist
+    - the given timestamp will be inserted
+- if `purr_info` exists, the latest timestamp will be compared to the given timestamp and the oldest wins

 ## Output

 Purr will log a warning if it could not transfer a document.

 ## Connectivity issues
-In the begging, Purr creates a table called `purr_info` which contains the timestamp which is refreshed every x minutes if there was a successful transfer.
-If Purr is disconnected from the database it waits a couple of seconds before attempting to reconnect.
+In the begging, Purr creates a table called `purr_info`.
+This table contains a timestamp which is refreshed every x minutes in case of a successful transfer.
+If Purr is disconnected from the database, it waits a couple of seconds before attempting to reconnect.
 If succeeded, Purr first checks `purr_info` for the latest timestamp it managed to save and continues tailing from there.

 ## Contribute
-Purr was built using Python3.
-If you would like to contribute, check out our guidelines
+Purr is an open-source project that was built using Python3.
+If you would like to contribute, check out our [guidelines](##guidelines)

-## Guidelines
+### Guidelines
+Contributing to Purr is a great way to learn more about
+- MongoDB
+- PostgreSQL
+- Python3